cis-ds/course-site/content/notes/dataviz/why-visualize-data/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/datasaurus-lm-1.png" width="672" />

-But what happens if we draw a picture?^[Source code from [Recreating the Datasaurus Dozen Using `tweenr` and `ggplot2`](https://www.wjakethompson.com/post/datasaurus-dozen/) and [Reanimating the Datasaurus](https://r-mageddon.netlify.com/post/reanimating-the-datasaurus/).]
+But what happens if we draw a picture?[^dozen-pic]

 ![](index_files/figure-html/datasaurus-graph-1.gif)<!-- -->